Senior Pastor, Dr. Lawrence Bowlin

 Pastor Lawrence Bowlin is originally from Raleigh, North Carolina, and came to faith in Christ there during his high school years.
 He then studied History at the University of North Carolina in Greensboro, where he first sensed a call to ministry and also met his wife, Ellen.

-Lawrence and Ellen have been married for eighteen years and have three girls: Grace, Joy, and Hope.
+Lawrence and Ellen have been married for nineteen years and have three girls: Grace, Joy, and Hope.
 As a family, they love to sing and have visited most of the national parks in the continental United States.

 Assistant Pastor, Dr. Mark Hudson